Mangasree/Summary-Melobot/README.md

 4. Device Limitations: Please note that only song previews will be available on mobile devices; the full song will play when accessed on laptops and desktops.

-🚀Note 🚀

-The source code for Melobot is stored in a private repository.
-If you are interested in accessing the code, please contact me for access.